cornercorner

 Introduction to Options Window Extensions

 The NetBeans APIs give you access to the Options window in two different ways.
 In the first case, you can add a new main panel to the Options window.
 Using this approach, your module will add a new 'primary' panel to the Options window, similar to the 'General' panel or 'Editor' panel shown in the screenshot above.
 Your panel will, just like these panels, have a name and an image in the top of the Options window, together with its settings in the body of the panel.
-In the second case, the NetBeans APIs allow you to add a new subpanel within the Miscellaneous panel, as shown below:

-In this case, your new subpanel will have its own tab, just like "Ant" or "Diff" above, together with the settings within a panel in the body of the Options window extension.
+In this case, your new subpanel will have its own tab, just like "Action Items" or "Diff" above, together with the settings within a panel in the body of the Options window extension.
 Whether you add your user settings within a new primary panel or within a tab in the Miscellaneous panel is completely up to you.
 Factors that might influence your decision are purely personal and a question of your own taste.

 At the end of this tutorial, the Options window will be extended with a new panel.
 In addition, you will be shown how to use the NetBeans NbPreferences class to store and use the settings that the user specifies in your Options window extension.